Rolodex organiser from Shutterstock

 Capturing the right details

-Fundamentally, LDAP or Active Directory needs to contain at least the following information to support personalisation and customisation:
+Fundamentally, Active Directory needs to contain at least the following information to support personalisation and customisation:

 - job title